Updated January 2023

 Are you excited to learn more about Canada's legal system, your ethical responsibilities as a paralegal, and how to write briefs and reports?

-After earning your diploma, you will need to apply for licensing with the Law Society of Upper Canada.
-This process involves successfully passing a rigorous paralegal exam, and meeting certain application criteria.
+After earning your diploma, you will need to apply for licensing with the Law Society of Ontario.
+This process involves successfully passing a rigorous paralegal exam and meeting certain application criteria.

 Are you ready to invest in this process?
 Primed to tackle the challenges of learning these skills, and starting a brand new career?
 If so, you're on the right track.